viviandotdev/ObsidianVault/+ Encounters/Queue.md

 Overtime ambition can become greed if you don't have the self awareness to correct it.

-The best way to get things done or learn something new is to through short periods of intensity and then dailing it down to learn new things, choose one thing and learn it intently for 7 weeks and then learn another thing
+The best way to get things done or learn something new is to through short periods of intensity and then dialing it down to learn new things, choose one thing and learn it intently for 7 weeks and then learn another thing
+Similiar to Paul Grahm's suggestion of learning many new things but exponenitally less time on each, for example 8 hours coding 4 hours rock climbing 2 hours piano, and more 1 hour reading choose a skill and learn it well for 7 weeks
+**blender modeling 7-weeks**
+chess 7 -weeks
+drawing 7-wweek
+piano

 Human beings are so weird, there is nothing that I can say to him to make want stop wasting his time and playing games.
 The more I tell him to stop that more he will

 the world is designed to force you to specialize, schools want you to pick a major as soon as possible and stick with it for the rest of your life.
 However life is long and you most likely will not be doing that one thing for the rest of your life
-**blender modeling 7-weeks**
-chess 7 -weeks
-drawing 7-wweek
-piano

-D
-developer producityt cotis

 we only get such a short time so i want to use it

 **Opportunity is everywhere, there are millions of ways to make money but they require time and skills, if you develop your skills overtime you will gain wealth, if you focus on the right things you will become healthy, I think we are much closer to the smartest people in the world than we think, if we focused on the same things they did and learned from the same people could we be just like them?**

+spir

 Same thing how religions or god is not reality it just our way of thinking about reality

 Everything is relative so there is no truth.